RoyIvia/devops-cloud-portfolio/02-networking/README.md

 This section documents my foundational understanding of networking concepts required to design, deploy, and troubleshoot modern distributed systems.

-Rather than treating networking as theory, this module focuses on how networking directly impacts:
+This module focuses on how networking directly impacts:
 - Cloud infrastructure (AWS VPC design)
 - Containerised workloads (Docker & Kubernetes networking)
 - System reliability and debugging
 - Security boundaries and access control

 Networking is a core competency in DevOps.
 Misconfigured networking is one of the most common causes of system failure in production environments.

----

 ## Learning Objectives